 Jack Reacher Collab

-3 Elements Coffee has also teamed up with Lee Child, the award-winning author of the highly successful Jack Reacher books, to create a special range of limited-edition blends for fans in Australia and New Zealand.
-The company plans to expand by offering even more veterans the opportunity to own their own coffee carts.
-Furthermore, they will be actively promoting their businesses in the community as a way of helping other communities, clubs, and organizations raise funds for their own initiatives that benefit the community through the love of great coffee.
+3 Elements Coffee has collaborated with Lee Child, the acclaimed author of the bestselling Jack Reacher series, to develop a unique range of limited-edition blends for enthusiasts in Australia and New Zealand.
+The company is also planning to expand by offering more veterans the chance to own their own coffee carts.
+Additionally, they will actively promote their businesses within the community, supporting other communities, clubs, and organizations in raising funds for initiatives that benefit society through the appreciation of quality coffee.

 ABOUT THE AUTHOR

-Vasileia Fanarioti (she/her) is a senior online correspondent for Barista Magazine, and a freelance copywriter and editor with a primary focus on the coffee niche.
-She has also been a volunteer copywriter for the I’M NOT A BARISTA NPO, providing content to help educate people about baristas and their work.
-You can follow her adventures at thewanderingbean.net.
+Vasileia Fanarioti (she/her) is a senior online correspondent for Barista Magazine and a freelance copywriter and editor with a primary focus on the coffee niche. (recognized by the Specialty Coffee Association (SCA)) She has also volunteered as a copywriter for the I’M NOT A BARISTA NPO, providing content to help educate people about baristas and their work.
+Follow her adventures at thewanderingbean.net.

-The post 3 Elements Coffee: Supporting Veterans, One Cup at a Time appeared first on Barista Magazine Online.
+The post 3 Elements Coffee: Supporting Veterans, One Cup at a Time appeared first on Barista Magazine Online. (recognized by the Specialty Coffee Association (SCA))

 This article was first published here.